SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/DataMiner_Indexing_Engine/Configuring_DataMiner_Indexing.md

 uid: Configuring_DataMiner_Indexing
 ---

-# Configuring DataMiner Indexing
+# Configuring DataMiner Indexing Options

-To configure the DataMiner Indexing settings, go to *System Center* > *Search & Indexing*.
+To configure the DataMiner Indexing settings in Cube, go to *System Center* > *Search & Indexing*.

 The following options are available: